SCIERke/Brailesense/README.md

 BrailleSense is a glove paired with an application designed to empower blind users to interact with media.
 The gloves enable reading, writing, commanding, and connecting to various electronic devices.📱🧤

 ## Competition
-- Student Innovation Challenge 2024 - Finalist🎖
+- Student Innovation Challenge (SIC) 2024 - Finalist🎖

 ## Tools
 - React